eTutor-plus-plus/dke-dispatcher/README.md

 Typical features of an expert module:
 - Managing exercises
-- Grading submissions for exercises
+- Grading submissions of exercises

 The application is developed as a Spring Boot application with REST-endpoints.
-There is one set of endpoints common to all modules, for submitting submissions and fetching grading of evaluated submissions.
+There is one set of endpoints common to all modules, for submitting submissions and fetching gradings of evaluated submissions.
 Additionally, there is a set of endpoints for each module, where exercises can be managed.

 When the application is running with default configuration, you can explore the REST-interface here: